-The popular little Bristol 24, sometimes called the Bristol Corsair, is a safe and solidly built pocket cruiser from the 1960s.
+The popular little Bristol 24, also called the Corsair in earlier times, is a safe and solidly built pocket cruiser from the 1960s.
 Hundreds were built in hand-laid fiberglass by Sailstar Boat Company and later Bristol Yachts in Rhode Island with a production run that spanned 17 years.
-This Paul Coble design, with the right equipment, is perfectly suited to ocean voyaging.
+This Paul Coble design, makes for a great little coastal cruiser, and with the right equipment can be made suitable for ocean voyaging.

 As was the convention in 1960s designs, the hull is long ended, narrow, with a short waterline length.
 Under the waterline is a full keel with a forefoot cutaway drawing 3 feet 5 inches.
-It embodies a total of 3000 pounds of ballast which accounts for half of the Bristol 24s displacement.
-So at 6000 pounds of total displacement she is well and truly a heavy displacement cruiser endowing her with motion comfort levels often seen in boats upwards of 28 feet in size.
+With a weighty displacement of 6000 pounds she is well and truly a heavy displacement cruiser endowing her with motion comfort levels often seen in boats upwards of 28 feet in size.

 Put together you can expect a boat that’s initially tender, lengthening her waterline as she heels, before stiffening dramatically at around 12 knots of wind.
-Her large wetted area and lack of sail area has given her a reputation for being quite slow in light winds.
-However in heavy conditions she can be surprisingly quick as her high ballast ratio gives her the ultimate stiffness needed to hold onto her canvas while other boats would be reefing.
+Although her large wetted area and lack of sail area has given her a reputation for being slower than similar boats of her vintage, namely the Pearson Ariel, Cape Dory 25, and 25D, the Bristol 24 generally sails better across a wider windspeed range.
+In heavy conditions she can be surprisingly quick as her the ultimate stiffness helps her hold onto canvas when other boats would be reefing.

 Probably her best feature is her roominess with a five foot cockpit, two cabins, including a saloon blessed with six feet of headroom.
 The saloon arrangement came in two layouts.
 One that had a double berth to port which converted to a dinette and on the opposite side was a galley with a quarter berth further aft – this layout slept five in total.
 The second option had had settees either side and the galley further forward with the stove to port and sink and icebox to starboard.
 Both layouts had identical v-berths in the forepeak with the head located underneath.
 The interior trim was of satin-finished mahogany with a fiberglass headliner.